 10 years EU enlargement anniversary: Waltzing past Vienna

-Since their accession to the European Union ten years ago, something extraordinary has has been going on in the central European capitals.
+Since their accession to the European Union ten years ago, something extraordinary has been going on in Central European capitals.
 Measured in purchasing power standards (PPS), Warsaw, Bratislava and Prague now have a higher GDP per capita than Vienna.
+Meanwhile, poorer regions have been showing much weaker convergence.

 Since their accession to the European Union ten years ago, something extraordinary has has been going on in the central European capitals.
 Measured in purchasing power standards (PPS), Warsaw, Bratislava and Prague now have a higher GDP per capita than Vienna.
 The Österreichs Kaiserstadt has been the reference point for central European countries for centuries – and a reference point now too, due to geographical closeness and strong trade and financial links.